budarin/use-react-redux/README.en.md

 ### createStorage

-Function that creates the `useStore`hook and the `StoreProvider` component for a pair of contests specified when creating It.
+Function that creates the `useStore`hook and the `StoreProvider` to access the new storage.

 -   **Return value**: {useStore, StoreProvider object }